DheerajKN/JS-FullStack-Generator/README.md

 ## Further Development

-- --server option to build with Restify Server
+- --server option to build with Nest.js Server